FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/_index.md

 ## Configuration template

-<span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> provides a basic SFTP configuration template.
+{{< TransferCFT/transfercftname  >}} provides a basic SFTP configuration template.
 Click [here]() to view the template.

 ## Restart a transfer

 Transfers are activated by the client, so a restart only works from the client side.

--   Between two <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>s, interrupted transfers are restarted as on other protocols.
+-   Between two {{< TransferCFT/transfercftname >}}s, interrupted transfers are restarted as on other protocols.
 There is only one entry in the catalog for the transfer.
 Use the file name to identify the transfer identifier during the restart.
 -   When a send is restarted by the client, it checks that the file is still available on the server.
 This is possible only when the transfer is configured in Open Mode, because otherwise the server file name is provided by the server and the client does not know what it is.

 <span id="Using"></span>

 ## Using Amazon S3

 Transfer CFT supports the use of Amazon S3 for SFTP file transfers.
-Configure as you would for PeSIT, and additionally define the UCONF <span class="code">aws.credentials.\*</span>, <span class="code">workingdir</span>, and <span class="code">storageaccount </span>parameters.
-Optionally, you can add a sub-folder to the <span class="code">workingdir </span>to restrict access to S3 objects in a specified bucket.
+Configure as you would for PeSIT, and additionally define the UCONF `aws.credentials.*`, `workingdir`, and `storageaccount `parameters.
+Optionally, you can add a sub-folder to the `workingdir `to restrict access to S3 objects in a specified bucket.

-To add a <span class="code">workingdir </span>sub-folder, use the format:
+To add a `workingdir `sub-folder, use the format:

     WORKINGDIR  = 's3://cft-test-ci.eu-west-3/pub/share',